Arrive Alive

 Penalties Imposed For Drunk Driving

-Section 35: On conviction of certain offences licence and the permit shall be suspended for a minimum period and learner's or driving licence may not be obtained
+Section 35: On conviction of certain offences licence and the permit shall be suspended for a minimum period and a learner's or driving licence may not be obtained

 (1) Subject to subsection (3), every driving licence or every licence and permit of any person convicted of an offence referred to in -